flatpickles/sketchbook/docs/quick-start.md

 Before proceeding, navigate into your local Sketchbook project: `cd sketchbook`

-All Sketchbook projects will be contained within the `src/art` subdirectory, so you can just open that directly, e.g. `code src/art` if you use the VSCode CLI.
+All Sketchbook projects are contained within the `src/art` subdirectory. `src/art` in the `main` branch of Sketchbook includes a sample "Hello World" project, which you can look through to get a feel for how Sketchbook projects work, and edit or delete as you see fit.
+If you're interested in perusing a larger collection of example projects, see [`src/art`](https://github.com/flatpickles/sketchbook/tree/demo/src/art) in the `demo` branch!

-`src/art` in the `main` branch of Sketchbook includes only a simple readme file, which you can delete or edit as you see fit.
-If you're interested in a collection of example projects, see [`src/art`](https://github.com/flatpickles/sketchbook/tree/demo/src/art) in the `demo` branch!
+Going forward in this guide, we'll create a new "Quick Start" project from scratch.

 _Sketchbook's global configuration files are located in `src/config`, not in `src/art`.
 For now, let's just focus on creating our first project!_